Abdulrahman-Mashaal/Tours/README.md

 1- HTML:
 - Abstract an HTML design to achieve our target.
-- Divided our target into small parts by using <section> and <div> tags.
+- Divided our target into small parts by using section tag and div tag.
 - Choose the correct name of the classes.
 - Taking good practice in HTML.